avvariraviraja/Online-Banking-Secured-by-Zerotrust-/README.md

 7.visit localhost/banking/staff_login.php (staff login)

 Note: The customer passwords are hashed and stored in the database.
-You will not be able to see it.
+You will not be able to see it. password for admin admin admin123
-The password is 'rash' for almost all the customers,just in case if you want to login with the pre added customer.